NaeemBolchhi/qrcodegen/README.md

 You can try the code live [here](https://naeembolchhi.github.io/qrcodegen/test.html).

 # License
-This project is licensed under GPL v3.0.
+This project is licensed under AGPL v3.0.